threefoldfoundation/www_examplesite/content/person/ashraf_fouda/ashraf_fouda.md

 ---
 id: ashraf_fouda
 name: Ashraf Fouda
-rank: 4
+rank: 2
 memberships: threefold_tech
 bio: Software Engineer with passion in new technologies, love every thing that is realy new and challenging.
+Threefold is changing the world by decentralizing and neutralizing the internet
-excerpt: Engineer
+excerpt: Software Engineer with passion in new technologies, love every thing that is realy new.
 linkedin: https://www.linkedin.com/in/ashraffouda/
 websites: https://threefold.io/
 image: ./ashraf_fouda_processed.jpg